-At December 31, 2014 and 2013, long-term debt of the Company included \$3 million of mortgage bonds, collateralized by substantially all utility plant and other physical property of Pike.
-Long-term debt also included \$18 million and \$22 million at December 31, 2014 and 2013, respectively, of Transition Bonds issued by Transition Funding in July 2004.
+At December 31, 2015, \$3 million of mortgage bonds, collateralized by substantially all utility plant and other physical property of Pike, were classified as held for sale (see Note Q).
+Long-term debt also included \$14 million and \$18 million at December 31, 2015 and 2014, respectively, of Transition Bonds issued by Transition Funding in July 2004.
 The proceeds from the Transition Bonds were used to purchase from RECO the right to be paid a Transition Bond Charge and associated tax charges by its customers relating to previously deferred purchased power costs for which the NJBPU had authorized recovery.